Small Employer Group Health Insurance

 Fully Insured Small Employer Group Health Plans

-A fully insured plan is the classic structure: the employer pays a fixed premium to an insurance carrier, and the carrier assumes claims risk.
-Employers generally like fully insured plans because billing is predictable and administration feels straightforward.
-If the carrier’s rate is acceptable at renewal and the network works well for employees, fully insured can be an effective long-term solution for many small businesses.
+A fully insured plan is the classic structure: the employer pays a fixed monthly premium to an insurance carrier, and the carrier assumes all claims risk for the plan year.
+Employers generally appreciate fully insured plans because billing is predictable, administration feels straightforward, and the carrier manages the complexity of claims payment and plan compliance.
+If the carrier’s renewal rate is acceptable and the network works well for employees, fully insured can be an effective long-term solution for many small businesses — particularly those that prefer simplicity and do not want to actively manage claims data or plan performance between renewal cycles.

 Level-Funded Small Employer Group Health Plans

 Level-funded plans are a hybrid structure designed to preserve a predictable monthly payment while introducing some of the advantages of self-funding.
-In a level-funded arrangement, the monthly payment typically includes expected claims funding, fixed administrative costs, and stop-loss premium.
-When claims are favorable, many level-funded designs may return some portion of unused claims funding at year-end, depending on plan terms and contract structure.
+In a level-funded arrangement, the monthly payment typically bundles three components: expected claims funding, fixed administrative costs, and stop-loss premium.
+When claims during the plan year are favorable — meaning actual spending comes in below the funded estimate — many level-funded designs may return a portion of unused claims funding at year-end, depending on the specific program terms and contract structure.

 Self-Funded Small Employer Group Health Plans

-In a self-funded plan, the employer funds claims directly and uses stop-loss insurance to cap exposure.
-Self-funding can offer the highest level of flexibility and transparency, and it can be very cost-effective for stable groups that want more control over plan design and cost drivers.
-Self-funding is not only for large employers anymore; with the right structure and protection, some small and mid-sized employers can implement it successfully.
+In a self-funded plan, the employer funds claims directly and uses stop-loss insurance to cap exposure to large individual claims and to total aggregate annual spending.
+Self-funding can offer the highest level of flexibility and claims transparency available, and it can be very cost-effective for stable groups that want maximum control over plan design, pharmacy strategy, and cost drivers.
+Self-funding is no longer exclusively for large employers — with the right structure and appropriate stop-loss protection, some small and mid-sized employers implement it successfully and see meaningful cost savings relative to fully insured alternatives over multiple plan years.

-What to Compare Before You Choose a Small Employer Group Health Plan
+What to Compare Before Choosing a Small Employer Group Health Plan

-Eligibility rules should be clear and consistently applied.
-Underwriters often evaluate whether the census is stable, whether the business is legitimate, and whether employees meet eligibility definitions.
-When employers submit inconsistent information—changing who is eligible mid-process or failing to document payroll—quotes can be delayed, repriced, or declined.
+Eligibility rules should be defined clearly and applied consistently from the beginning of the quoting process.
+Underwriters evaluate whether the census is stable, whether the business is legitimate and actively operating, and whether the employee classifications meet the carrier’s definitions.
+When employers submit inconsistent information — changing who is eligible mid-process, failing to document payroll, or mixing employee and contractor classifications — quotes can be delayed, repriced, or declined without a clear explanation.
+Defining employee classes clearly and keeping coverage rules consistent throughout the process produces smoother quotes, more accurate pricing, and fewer implementation surprises.

 Not Sure Which Funding Model Fits Your Group?